-There really is no shortage of things to do in London, not even free ones.
-London is one of the most exciting cities in the world and a must-visit for any type of traveler.
-With or without a budget!
-To get a quick overview, here’s a London city guide for you.
+There really is no shortage of free things to do in London.
+London is one of the most beautiful cities in the world and a must-visit – even if you’re traveling on a budget.

 Are you in town for a little longer?
 Why not take a short day-trip to Cardiff and cross off another country (Wales) from your list?
-It’s a beautiful town that’s definitely worth the visit – castles, nature and a romantic harbor!
+It’s a beautiful town that’s definitely worth the visit – castles, nature and a romantic harbor are waiting for you!